 The natural world is the main event at Reserva Amazonica, with complimentary (or private) excursions on tap for every age and interest.
 Guests can spy on the secret lives of the world's largest rodent, the Capybara, and search for elusive caimans and gigantic tarantulas by flashlight on a twilight river cruise or night walk.
-Or, team up with explorer guides to hike the reserve trail system and learned about medicinal plants, animal behavior and jungle life.
+Or, team up with explorer guides to hike the reserve trail system and learn about medicinal plants, animal behavior and jungle life.
 Climb high above the rainforest on the Inkaterra Canopy Walkway (a network of treetop towers, bridges and platforms) to spot monkeys, toucans, macaws and sloths.
 And fish for piranha, explore a jungle farm or visit the Inkaterra Butterfly House.
-There are also jungle treasure hunts and a fun–filled child's explorer pack available for families traveling with kids.
+There are also jungle treasure hunts and a fun–filled child's explorer packs available for families doing their Amazon trips with kids.

 Foodies will appreciate the exquisitely presented and creatively prepared meals made from fresh local ingredients.
 And the relaxing river's edge ENA Spa, offering an inviting menu of cooling therapies featuring exotic Amazonian botanical extracts, will appeal to both lodge lizards and fatigued jungle explorers.
 But perhaps the biggest luxury is the lodge's rich rainforest soundtrack: the trill of birdsong, the gentle rustle of palm fronds, and cheerful chirps of insects and tree frogs.